anitab-org/mentorship-android/README.md

 This is the Android client for the Mentorship System.

 ## Features
+* Once the App is installed user can view an onboarding screen which introduces the app and give user an idea of how it works.
 * A member gets an option to be a Mentor, Mentee or Both.
 * A member can build/customise the app profile with username, bio, skills, interests, location, occupation, etc. anytime.
+* A member can read and know more about Mentorship System including the terms and conditions, privacy and policy and code of conduct.
+* A member can directly access the AnitaB-org Github repo, Zulip chat and website from this App.
+* A member can refresh the every page.
-* A member can view a list of other members and search for a member on the Members Page
+* A member can view a list of other members and search for a member on the Members Page.
+* A member can search for particular members there in Mentorship System.
+* A member can sort other members on the basis of their name either (A-Z) OR (Z-A), registration date, age.
+* A member can filter other members by the label **need mentoring** or **available to mentor**, interest, location and skills that given while creating profile.
 * A member can either send mentorship requests to other members as a Mentor or Mentee according to their interests or reject mentorship requests from other members.
 * A member can track the number of **Pending Resquests**, **Accepted Requests**, **Rejected Requests**, and **Completed Requests** and view **Recent Achievements** on the Home Page.
-* A member can view the details of pending, past, all the mentorship reqests in the Requests Page.
+* A member can view the details of pending, past, all the mentorship requests in the Requests Page.
 * A member can create, update, or delete tasks in their current mentorship relation.
 * A member can send feedback about the Mentorship System such as reporting a bug, giving suggestions or other comments.
 * A member can delete their account.